May 27, 2025 | Interviews, Non Fiction, Self Help

 How would you describe your writing process?

 I would describe my writing process as a sputtering Ferrari.
 I don’t put pen to paper until I’ve gathered enough ideas, and those ideas emerge only after prolonged periods of brainstorming.
 Sometimes these periods stretch into months, other times just days—but once I find the next story arc that truly excites me, my fingers fly across the keyboard at a furious pace.
-Eventually, I hit another uncertain section, and the cycle of begins anew.
+Eventually, I hit another uncertain section, and the cycle begins anew.

 What do you think authors have to gain from participating in social media?